 Little Wix Wood, Hatchlands Park, nr Guildford

 There’s a beautiful bluebell walk here, with an abundance of the tiny blue flowers carpeting the woodland.
 Here’s a link to a great circular walking trail that will take you past some wonderful displays through woodlands and open parkland.
 There’s a children’s adventure playground along the way, and the trail is great for dog walkers.

 The 18th century landscaped gardens at Painshill have some wonderful bluebell displays.
 Take in the unique 18th century follies including The Ruined Abbey, Turkish Tent, Gothic Temple and Gothic Tower while you’re there.

 Pitstop: The Cricketers just out of Cobham is a Muddy favourite just five minutes drive away and worth it for the lovely garden overlooking the green.
-It reopens on 12 April.
-Or head to The Plough Inn, another great option just a couple of minutes away and also opening outside on 12 April.
+Or head to The Plough Inn, another great option just a couple of minutes away.

 Polesden Lacey, nr Dorking